Golden Globes 2017: From Predicted Winners, To Start Time – Everything You Need To Know

 You never know what’s going to happen at the Golden Globes.
-While the Oscar’s take the cake for being the most prestigious Hollywood awards, the Golden Globes are just as much about the lavish dinners than the golden statues.
+While the Oscar’s take the cake for being the most prestigious Hollywood awards show, the Golden Globes are just as much about the lavish dinners than the golden statues.
 With the 74th Golden Globes airing this weekend, here’s everything you need to know about this year’s ceremony.

 Time is reporting that Jimmy Fallon is hosting the star-studded event.
 More than likely, the Golden Globes will play out like a longer version of Fallon’s Tonight Show, which should include some hilarious spoofs and cameos.